 This is possibly the only practical strategy that improves health, promotes social justice, and is integrated with workable economic models such as 'Contraction and Convergence' (a proposed global framework for reducing greenhouse gas emissions that combats climate change at the same time as promoting social justice; see.
-Within health services globally, health professionals and health systems have huge potential to exploit some of these opportunities for the health of populations in the future (and elsewhere now).
+Within health services globally, health professionals and health systems have huge potential to exploit some of these opportunities for the health of people today and the health of populations in the future (and elsewhere now).